Nexus-Cognitive/website/content/insights/combining-nuxt-js-netlify-cms-and-github.md

 ---
-title: Empower Your Team with Nuxt.js, Netlify CMS, and GitHub
+title: Unlock the Power of the Jamstack with Modern Tools and Automated Workflows
-description: Unlock the power of the Jamstack with modern tools and automated workflows.
+description: Empower Your Team with Nuxt.js, Netlify CMS, and GitHub.
 cover: leaf-macro
 publish: 2021-05-21T12:00:00.000Z
 feature: true